gushogg-blake/svelte-view-engine/readme.md

 - `head` is the SSR-rendered markup from any `<svelte:head>` tags
 - `css` is the CSS
 - `html` is the SSR-rendered component markup
-- `js` is the component code returned by `componentBuilders.dom`
+- `js` is the clientside component returned by the build script
-- `name` is the basename of the .svelte file, and is used as the client-side component class name
+- `name` is the basename of the .html file, and is used as the clientside component class name
-- `props` is a JSON-stringified version of the object you pass to `res.render()` `include [filename]` is replaced with the contents of that file
+- `props` is a JSON-stringified version of the object you pass to `res.render()`, and is used by `svelte-view-engine/payload` `include /path/to/file` is replaced with the contents of the file

 Build script
 ============